wreien/turn-based/doc/entities.md

 assert(e.stats:resists(element.fire) == 20)
 ```

-This may be converted for use in a modifer by the equation `mod = resist / 100 + 1`.
+This may be converted for use in a modifer by the equation `mod = -resist / 100 + 1`.

 ## Functionality